suyoung-lee/SDVT/README.md

 #SDVT

-Supplemantary material of Subtask Decomposition and Virtual Training (SDVT) for ICML 2023.
+Supplemantary material of Subtask Decomposition and Virtual Training (SDVT) submitted for NeurIPS 2023.

 Please do not distribute.